-Home to an astonishing 4 world class ski resorts, all within a half hour of each other, Summit County is one the best Colorado destinations for a winter holiday.
-The towns of Breckenridge, Keystone and Copper Mountain hold the four ski areas.
+Home to an astonishing 4 incredible ski resorts, all within a half hour of each other, Summit County is one the best Colorado destinations for a winter holiday.
+The towns of Breckenridge, Keystone, and Copper Mountain hold the four ski areas.

 Skiing and Snowboarding near Breckenridge, Copper Mountain, Dillon, Frisco, Keystone, Silverthorne

 Silverthorne is the first town you hit after coming through the Continental Divide, via the Eisenhower Tunnel, from Denver.
 That is, unless you detour around the Eisenhower Tunnel over Loveland Pass.
 This route is Highway 6, which will take you by our first ski resort on the list.
 Either way, welcome to Summit County!

 Since we’re about to discuss the closest skiing to Summit County, we’d be remiss not to mention the skiing directly on the pass.
 The Clear Creek County side of Loveland Pass is more popular for backcountry skiers than the Summit side, but that’s not to say people don’t shred the gnar on both sides.
 They do.
 Give a hitchhiker or two a ride over the pass if you’ve room to spare.
 And take precautions if you ski on Loveland Pass.